DataForScience/LLMs/README.md

 **What you'll build:** A 4-gram model trained on Wikipedia that generates text from a prompt, with a temperature switch that mirrors the same decoding knob exposed by modern LLMs.

 ### Notebook 3: Advanced Agentic Harness
-Upgrade every component of the basic harness toward production-grade systems like Claude Code, Devin, or modern research agents.
+Upgrade every component toward production-grade systems like Claude Code, Devin, or modern research agents.

-**Core concepts:**
+**Advanced topics:**
 - **Typed tools with Pydantic** — Auto-generated JSON schemas and robust validation
 - **DAG orchestration** — Parallel execution of independent tasks instead of sequential processing
 - **Multi-tier memory** — Working, episodic, and semantic memory with retrieval